DigitalSlideArchive/dive-dsa/docs/SlicerCLI.md

 ### Slicer CLI Task Runner

-**BETA Feature**

-This a temporary tool to use Girder Slicer CLI inside of DIVE itself.
+This a tool to use Girder Slicer CLI inside of DIVE itself.

 When enabled there is a an icon * ==:material-docker:== in the main toolbar that will open the Slicer CLI task tool.